declarativesystems/ringmaster/doc/worked_example.md

              '            |     )___\--`
 ```

-_Probably dont relax too hard at the moment, this is concept-level software ATM ;-)_
+_Probably don't relax too hard at the moment, this is concept-level software ATM ;-)_

+## 5. Customise the stack

+You should now have working Kubernetes cluster, if you want to deploy your own
+apps, your free to use regular `kubectl`, `helm` and then use `ringmaster` to
+run these scripts or just run them manually.